Courses Bachelor Display 2024-2025

 The bachelor Fiscal Economics has been discontinued.

-Whether a course is in transition, cancelled, or replaced depends on the cohort you are in.
+Whether a course is in transition, cancelled, or replaced may depend on the cohort you are in.
 Sometimes there are additional criteria.
 It is therefore very important to carefully read the EER and the addendum so you can apply the rules to your individual situation.

 PREREQUISITES: